Our decision makingBack to top

 The reasons should confirm if any alternative sanction has been raised with the parties, and that they have agreed to it.
 The panel should not amend the provisional agreement, other than to correct obvious typographical errors.
 The full public decision (provisional agreement and reasons) is published on our website.

 If a panel rejects the provisional agreement, it should give reasons for its decision.
 The reasons should outline the steps taken to explore issues with the parties and the reasons why they decided to reject the provisional agreement.

-If the case has to be considered by a fresh panel and where it is fair to do so, the fresh panel may be told by either party that the nurse or midwife has in the past signed an agreed statement of facts.
+If the case has to be considered by a fresh panel and where it is fair to do so, the fresh panel may be told by either party that the nurse, midwife or nursing associate has in the past signed an agreed statement of facts.

-We will not tell the fresh panel that the nurse or midwife had previously indicated they accepted that their fitness to practise is impaired.
-The nurse or midwife can tell the fresh panel this if they wish.
+We will not tell the fresh panel that the nurse, midwife or nursing associate had previously indicated they accepted that their fitness to practise is impaired.
+The nurse, midwife or nursing associate can tell the fresh panel this if they wish.

 Knowledge of any provisional agreement reached between the parties, including knowledge of the provisionally agreed sanction, will not normally be a good reason for the fresh panel to recuse itself from considering the case as it will not consider any irrelevant considerations in its role as a professional panel.

 It is also open to the parties at a fresh hearing to enter into a further provisional agreement, taking account of and addressing the reasons why it was rejected by the first panel.

 The guidance in our library, needs to be read alongside our NMC Guidance during the Covid-19 emergency period.
 We have new rules that are in force during the period of the coronavirus emergency that are relevant to how it applies.